apcode/tensorflow_fasttext/README.md

 This is a version of Facebook's [FastText](https://github.com/facebookresearch/fastText) implemented in Tensorflow.
 However, it is not an exact replica of fastText.
-Instead I implement the main classifier using either a skipgram or cbow method.
-However I do not intend to implement heirarchical softmax, instead using nce loss for training.
+Instead I implement the main classifier using either a skipgram or cbow word vector embedding.
+I do not intend to implement heirarchical softmax, instead using nce loss for training.

 ## Implemented:
 - skipgram and cbow word and sentence vectors